aamsur/xfers-sdk/JavaScript/README.md

 ### 1. Xfers User Access Token

-The Xfers user acccess token is a token that is required to initialize the SDK.
-It resides on the client side in order to authenticate itself with to the Xfers server.
+The Xfers user acccess token is a token that is required to initialize our SDK.
+The SDK relies on this token to communicate with the Xfers backend.

-The Web SDK requires a user access token to be instantiated.
-If you have not gone through the process to setup **Xfers Connect**, please refer to the **Backend Integration** guide in the root, or click [here](https://github.com/Xfers/xfers-sdk)
+If you have not gone through the process in setting up **Xfers Connect**, please refer to the **Backend Integration** guide over [here](https://github.com/Xfers/xfers-sdk)

-## Download Xfers Web SDK
+## Download and installation of the Xfers Web SDK

-Once the setup for **User Access Token** is complete, proceed to download Xfers Web SDK either through **CDN** or **npm install**
+Once the setup for **Xfers User Access Token** is complete, proceed to download Xfers Web SDK either through our **Content Delivery Network (CDN)** or **via a npm install**

 ### 1. Through CDN & <script> Tag

-Add the following lines into the corresponding HTML file `<head></head>` section:
+Add the following lines into the corresponding HTML file's `<head></head>` section:

 ```html
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" integrity="sha384-BVYiiSIFeK1dGmJRAkycuHAHRg32OmUcww7on3RYdg4Va+PmSTsz/K68vbdEjh4u" crossorigin="anonymous">